tylernford/cocina_build/content/dine.md

-    Lunches or Corporate Functions, Engagement Parties, Bridal Showers, Rehearsal Dinners, Baby Showers, Alumni Gatherings, Birthdays, Anniversaries, Holiday Parties and much more! \n\nWe can bring our award-winning Tex-Mex/Mexican to your work, residence or other location with advanced notice. \n\nFree delivery within a 10 mile radius of our catering facility, with an additional fee for further mileage.
+    Lunches or Corporate Functions, Engagement Parties, Bridal Showers, Rehearsal Dinners, Baby Showers, Alumni Gatherings, Birthdays, Anniversaries, Holiday Parties and much more! \n\nWe can bring our award-winning Tex-Mex/Mexican to your work, residence or other location with advanced notice. \n\n- Free delivery within a 10 mile radius of our restaurant, with an additional fee for further mileage.
-    Delivery orders include a hot drop-off and quick onsite set-up.
-Minimum Order is required for delivery and for catered events.
-All packages are priced per-person.
+    \n- Delivery orders include a hot drop-off and quick onsite set-up. \n- Minimum Order is required for delivery and for catered events. \n\nLet us plan the details of set-up, service and clean-up so you can enjoy your catered event."
-    Includes 4R signature BBQ sauce, buns, plates, utensils and napkins.
-We also offer your choice of bottled water, soda or lemonade, sweet tea and unsweet tea for an additional fee per person.\n\n\n\nChoosing catering from 4 Rivers Smokehouse will allow you to enjoy your party or event by leaving the details of set-up, service and clean-up to our catering team.
-Catering includes chafing dishes, décor, and accents with the assistance of your Catering Sales Manager.
-Premium catering is available for an additional charge and includes upgraded utensils and service ware."
   menu: "/uploads/2017/11/15/cocina_214_catering_menu.pdf"
   photo: "/uploads/2017/12/04/guac_bar.jpg"
 private_dining: